rgreenblatt/ai_alignment_readings/spinning_up.md

    - common to subtract out the on-policy value function (see above)
    - TODO checkout [generalized advantage estimation](https://arxiv.org/abs/1506.02438)
    - TODO: reread/implement
+   - reward to go: only reinforce actions based on rewards which which come after that action (when computing rewards for a trajectory, do a cumulative sum instead of just summing over all values).
+     Probably just a good idea in general.
  - [trust region policy optimization (TRPO)](https://spinningup.openai.com/en/latest/algorithms/trpo.html)
    - largest step to improve performance while holding KL-divergence in policies below some threshold
  - [proximal policy optimization (PPO)](https://spinningup.openai.com/en/latest/algorithms/ppo.html)
    - reduce policy changes without explicit KL-divergence limit (allow trade offs)
    - clipping approach and penalty approach
    - typically clipping approach used

+# Experiments

+## Modifying cart pole reward function
+ - some stuff I played with (some with simple policy gradient and some with PPO):
+   - change reward to encourage death (negative reward): agent quickly learns to run off screen
+   - change reward to not just reward duration but to also penalize distance from upright in the middle: seems surprisingly easy to make the 'right' policy hard to learn with just minor differences however, does converge to nice solution with little movement
+   - change reward to want close to center with specific angle of pole
+     - does learn, not clear if it reaches near optimal solution ever.
+     - reward doesn't steadily improve, jumps back down a bunch
+     - final policy looks strange
+   - change reward to want to lean just a bit to the right:similar to normal policy, but less stable?
+   - change reward to want to lean just a bit to the right or to the left (abs): similar to normal policy, but less stable again?
+ - conclusions:
+   - be careful on positive vs negative reward
+   - some 'hard to reach' policies can lead to very random behavior
+   - minor changes can make policy equilibrium much less stable

 # TODO